 Never wildly popular, this alphabet received moderate usage between the 1940s and the 1960s–at which point it began to decline.
 Though it was digitized in the memorial design software Craftech in the 1990s, the alphabet never regained popularity and the software has since been discontinued.
 Most notably, this alphabet was used on the family monument of famed painter and illustrator Normal Rockwell.

 History and Designer

-The designer and exact date of creation of the alphabet is unknown, but it was created by at least 1940, and due to the fact that early alphabets contain the raised “pat.” markings used for the first 8 years after the company patented their process, the likely date of creation is between 1936 and 1938.
+The designer and exact date of creation of the alphabet is unknown, but it was created by at least 1940.
+The most likely date of creation is between 1934 and 1936, due to the fact that only early alphabets contain the raised “pat.” markings used for the first 8 years after the company received their patents; one in 1926 and one in 1928.
 The McNeel Monument Company also advertised a hand-drawn lettering style named De Luxe Roman in their design books around the same time, but it is unknown whether the Spacerite company was inspired by the McNeel company, or vice versa.
 In later McNeel books the name was changed simply to “Delux”.
 The Spacerite alphabet was sometimes also listed as “Deluxe” Roman in certain trade catalogs, though the metal letters themselves brandish the “De Luxe” name containing the space.
-This style was one of only two available by the Spacerite Company as a “Designer’s Alphabet” at 1/4″ tall (the other being the Vermarco), used by designers creating sales proof drawings.
+This style was one of only two available by the Spacerite Company as a “Designer’s Alphabet” at 1/4″ tall (the other being the Vermarco), used by designers for creating sales proof drawings.